SAP-samples/ui5-mdc-json-tutorial/ex2/readme.md

 ```

 ## Step 3: Enable the Search in the JSONTableDelegate
 To implement the search feature, we need to extend the `JSONTableDelegate` and override the `getFilters` method.
 We implement a simple search feature by combining several filters and appending them to the regular filter set, which is prepared by the `TableDelegate`.
-Furthermore, we will extend interface of the `TablePayload`, which then should also contain the information about the `searchKeys`.
+Furthermore, we will extend the interface of the `TablePayload`, which then should also contain the information about the `searchKeys`.
+At this point you might need to add missing imports for `Filter`, `FilterOperator`, and `FilterBar`, which you can either do manually or use the "Quick Fix" feature of e.g. Visual Studio Code.

 ###### delegate/JSONTableDelegate.ts
 ```typescript